Agents that ask before they act.

 An AI agent is a program that can touch your data, spend your money, and talk to the outside world on your behalf.
 Most agent products ask you to trust them with all three at once.
 GnamiAI is built on the opposite assumption: the agent has no capability it wasn't explicitly granted, every destructive move pauses for a signed approval, and the entire runtime lives in a browser tab you can close.

-Pillar 1 — Granular permissions
+Pillar 1 — Granular permissions: how is access scoped?

 Capabilities are scoped per role and per resource.
 Connecting a provider doesn't grant shell access.
 Installing a skill doesn't grant the network.
 Loading memory doesn't grant writes.
 The default is deny; each capability is an explicit, named grant.